Environmental Awareness for Children and Youth

-This, our latest initiative conceptualized back in 2012, aims to inspire and educate the local population of school children to better appreciate and protect the beautiful and vulnerable environment that they live in.
+Conceptualized back in 2012, the EACY Program aims to inspire and educate the local population of school children to better appreciate and protect the beautiful and vulnerable environment they live in.
 We hope to help develop a generation of children and youth with new values and sincere appreciation for nature, who will demonstrate an active concern for environmental conservation.

-The program activities take place at 3 different levels and locations:
+The program activities take place at several different levels and locations:

-- The Stairway Theatre, where students watch the theatre play “The Lorax”, followed by a discussion on the message of the play and the relevance of this message in a local as well as a global context.
+- The Stairway Theatre, where students watch the theatre rendition of Dr. Seuss’ “The Lorax”, followed by a discussion on the message of the play and the relevance of this message in a local as well as a global context.

 - The Sea Adventure School (SAS), which is a floating classroom that immerses students into marine environments in order to educate and inspire them beyond what is possible in a traditional classroom.